 Total Stock Market Fund Definition

-A total stock market index fund is a mutual fund that invests in a basket of stocks that will closely mirror the stock holdings and performance of a broad stock market benchmark, such as The Wilshire 5000 or The Russell 3000, that represents a large portion of the U.S. or international stock market.
-For example, the holdings in the Wilshire 5000 and Russell 3000 include most of the domestic U.S. stock holdings traded on stock exchanges, which is why the "total market" name is usually included in the fund name.
+These benchmarks represent a large portion of the U.S. or international stock market.
+For example, the holdings in the Wilshire 5000 and Russell 3000 include most of the domestic U.S. stock holdings traded on stock exchanges.
+The "total market" name is usually included in the fund name.

-Some total stock index funds focus on stocks outside of the U.S. These funds typically track an international stock index like the FTSE Global All Cap ex US Index.
+Some total stock index funds focus on stocks outside the U.S. These funds typically track an international stock index like the FTSE Global All Cap ex US Index.

 Should You Use a Total Stock Market Index Fund?

-Often, the primary purpose of using a Total Stock Market Index Fund is as a core holding in a portfolio of mutual funds (i.e. Core and Satellite Portfolio Strategy).
-The reason for this is that investors can gain access to the entire U.S. stock market in one low-cost fund.
+The primary purpose of using a total stock market index fund is often as a core holding in a portfolio of mutual funds, such as the Core and Satellite Portfolio Strategy.
+Investors can gain access to the entire U.S. stock market in one low-cost fund.
 They can then build around that core with other holdings representing different categories.

-Vanguard Total Stock Market Index (VTSMX) and Three More Index Funds Like It
+VTSMX and 3 More Index Funds Like It

-Total stock index funds can be appropriate for investors looking for a mutual fund as a standalone investment or (even better) as a core holding in a diversified portfolio.
+Total stock index funds can be appropriate for investors looking for a mutual fund as a standalone investment or—even better—as a core holding in a diversified portfolio.

-Disclaimer: The information on this site is provided for discussion purposes only, and should not be misconstrued as investment advice.
+The information on this site is provided for discussion purposes only.
+It should not be misconstrued as investment advice.
 Under no circumstances does this information represent a recommendation to buy or sell securities.